Nukepayload2/sample-win32-acrylicblur/README.md

 This sample works on Windows 10 Redstone 4 and above.

-This sample code will not function on Windows 10 Fall Creators Update or earlier See https://github.com/riverar/sample-win10-aeroglass for older code.
+This sample code will not function on Windows 10 Fall Creators Update or earlier See https://github.com/nukepayload2/sample-win10-aeroglass for older code.

+Known issue: Drag move is slow if this app runs on 1903 or 1909.